Yeah9782/C2-GUI-Template/README.md

 # C2 GUI Template

-This project is an example of a C2 GUI coded in C++.
+This project is an example of a C2 GUI coded in C++ using native Win32 API.
 I understand a lot more functionality can be added and I plan on adding more in the future.

 ![C2-GUI-Template](https://user-images.githubusercontent.com/91508682/136109454-10e74874-ecdf-49f3-8c08-ebfa946529ad.PNG)